 The most powerful tool anyone has when working and breeding dogs is the power of selection.
 To learn this it takes time to achieve a build up of knowledge about dogs and bloodlines.

 Things to consider:

 - what you are breeding and what dog will suit each situation.

 - the experience of the handler

 - the stock to be worked

 Not everyone needs the biggest hammer in the box for the job they are trying to do.
 A lot of stock work can be done with a correct, easy going dog and working as a team to achieve a common goal.
-Working stock should be an enjoyable experience and with all jobs having the right tools are half the battle.
+Working stock should be an enjoyable experience and as with all jobs ,having the right tools are half the battle.